Takeaways for Michigan’s loss to Virginia

 There’s no sugarcoating it: after a blowout loss to Arizona State and wins versus Ohio and Jackson State that were too close for comfort, Michigan didn’t look like a team who could compete in the Big Ten.

-After only looking truly dominant one other time this season (the win over Pittsburgh), the Wolverines fought tooth-and-nail with one of the best teams in the country.
+After only looking truly dominant one other time this season (the win over Pittsburgh), the Wolverines fought tooth and nail with one of the best teams in the country.
 They didn’t get some key stops when they needed to, and came up short in this one.
-Ultimately, Michigan’s inability to score late in this one combined with losing the turnover battle (12 to 7) cost them this victory.
+Ultimately, Michigan’s inability to score late combined with losing the turnover battle (12 to seven) cost them this victory.

 If you believe in moral victories, this is the closest thing you’re going to get to one.